Mieschendahl/TacticInterpreter/README.md

 - replace that hole with a concrete AST fragment
 - possibly introduce new holes

-### Updater
+### Hole Cleaner
 After each tactic, the program structure is updated:
-- unfilled holes are recomputed
+- filled holes are removed
 - the next unfilled hole is selected if necessary
 - the next valid tactics are determined
 - the current program state is printed, if no error occured

 ### Interpreter
-The interpreter reads tactics (from a file or interactively), validates them, applies them to the program, and terminates successfully once no unfilled holes remain.
+The interpreter reads tactics (from a file or interactively), validates them, applies them to the program, and terminates successfully once no holes remain.

 ## Tactics